 However, operational forces do not only play a critical role during the pipetting action itself, but also during fitting and disposal of the pipette tips (Figure 4).
 An ergonomic pipette optimized in this regard is characterized by easy and comfortable tip fitting, secure and reproducible fit, as well as equally easy disposal of the tip.
 In some pipettes, an integrated spring absorbs excessive force which is exerted during tip fitting (spring loaded tip cone).
-This prevents from repeated pushing of the pipette cone onto the tip by high force.
+This prevents "rocking".
 From an ergonomic perspective, this is particularly harmful, as it is associated with increased physical strain and simultaneous repetitive movement and vibration.